MaidDragonTohru/The-Scribe/README.md

 `poll`: Lists the poll that was set in the `setpoll`. . .
 Let's not start that again.

-`writer; wotd`: PMs the user, assuming they're not ranked, the Spotlighted Writer.
+`word; wotd`: PMs the user, assuming they're not ranked, the Word of the Day

 `site`: PMs the user, assuming they're not ranked, the Writing Room's website.